-Fig. 13: Average b3 in straight part of the collared coils, separated per Firm (each dot is average of 5 consecutive magnets of the same Firm), and beam dynamics targets for the systematic (red lines) based on correlations with 156 cryodipoles.
+Fig. 13: Average b3 in straight part of the collared coils, separated per Firm (each dot is the average of 5 consecutive magnets of the same Firm), and beam dynamics targets for the systematic (red lines) based on correlations with 163.5 cryodipoles.

-Fig. 14: Average b3 in straight part of the collared coils, separated per Firm (each dot is average of 5 consecutive magnets of the same Firm), and beam dynamics targets for the systematic (red lines) based on correlations with 156 cryodipoles.
+Fig. 14: Average b3 in straight part of the collared coils, separated per Firm (each dot is the average of 5 consecutive magnets of the same Firm), and beam dynamics targets for the systematic (red lines) based on correlations with 163.5 cryodipoles.
 Data normalised to nominal shims3.

-$^{^{3}}$ This plot is very similar to the plot of Fig. 13 since shims are nominal for most of the production
+$^{^{3}}$ This plot is very similar to the plot of Fig. 13 since shims are nominal for most of the production.

-• Normal decapole b5 is stable in Firm1 and in Firm2, and with a positive trend in Firm3.
+• Normal decapole b5 is stable in both Firms.

-Fig. 15: Average b5 in straight part of the collared coils, separated per Firm (each dot is average of 5 consecutive magnets of the same Firm), and beam dynamics targets for the systematic (red lines) based on correlations with 156 cryodipoles.
+Fig. 15: Average b5 in straight part of the collared coils, separated per Firm (each dot is the average of 5 consecutive magnets of the same Firm), and beam dynamics targets for the systematic (red lines) based on correlations with 163.5 cryodipoles.

-• Normal 14th pole b7 is stable in the production of these two months.
+• Normal 14th pole b7 is stable both Firms.

-Fig. 16: Average b7 in straight part of the collared coils, separated per Firm (each dot is average of 5 consecutive magnets of the same Firm), and beam dynamics targets for the systematic (red lines) based on correlations with 156 cryodipoles.
+Fig. 16: Average b7 in straight part of the collared coils, separated per Firm (each dot is the average of 5 consecutive magnets of the same Firm), and beam dynamics targets for the systematic (red lines) based on correlations with 163.5 cryodipoles.